-We’ve discovered a fun way to encourage our Camp CBG campers to try a salad.
-Many kids turn up their noses when they hear the word, but after painting with food, our campers are eager to “dig into” their creation.
+We’ve discovered a fun way to encourage the Garden’s Camp CBG campers to try a salad.
+Many kids turn up their noses when they hear the word, but after painting with food, our campers are eager to “dig into” their creations.

 For little ones, this project is easy and fun to do with a grown-up and provides opportunities to identify colors and start learning about plant parts.
 Older kids can use new kitchen tools (with adult supervision) and discuss what is really a fruit or a vegetable.